My first blog entry with Quarto

 Following the Quarto guide Creating a Blog, it took me only 2 (!) minutes to render the provided blog template locally.
 After just one hour, I had my blog using Quarto, GitHub, and Netlify online.
 And half of this time, I spent thinking about a name for my blog and what to do with my older and outdated other blogdown web presences.
 (To put this quick access into perspective: I already had a GitHub account, GitHub credential, and a Netlify account.
 And I didn’t work on the content of a blog entry but used just the installed test pages.)

-I never was happy with the rapid development of Hugo that brought with it many changes and a considerable learning overhead.
+I never was happy with the fast development of Hugo that brought with it many changes and a considerable learning overhead.
 The same problem happened with the Academic theme by Wowchemy.
 The end product looked nice and ran fast, but I had already forgotten some of the many details for a good-looking blog post after two weeks.
 As a result, I spent more time learning the blog machinery than I had time to write about substantive subjects.

 It was helpful when Yihui Xie introduced `blogdown::checksite()` and the possibility of freezing to a specific Hugo version.
 But the work in the blogdown-Hugo environment was never intuitive and satisfying.
-I think it’s self-explanatory that the introductory message to the blogdown book for over two years now states as a note from the authors: “Some of the information and instructions in this book are now out of date because of changes to Hugo and the blogdown package.”
+I think it’s self-explanatory that the introductory message to the blogdown book for over two three years now states as a note from the authors: “Some of the information and instructions in this book are now out of date because of changes to Hugo and the blogdown package.”

 Future plans